 With more than 40 years of experience at the global, national, state and local levels, Shea has continually worked to improve the ability of agricultural landscapes to sequester carbon, protect water quality, improve public health and ensure a growing and resilient food system.
 He has held several leadership positions over the years, including Assistant Secretary of Agriculture for Agricultural Development and Resource Conservation in Maryland.
 Currently, he facilitates the 25x’25 and North American Climate Smart Agriculture Alliances, which seek to combat climate change.

-William K. Deal, an Iowa State alumnus with a bachelor’s degree in agricultural business, established the lecture series to help prepare future leaders and innovators in agriculture.
+William K. Deal, an Iowa State alumnus with a bachelor’s degree in agricultural education, established the lecture series to help prepare future leaders and innovators in agriculture.
 The lecture is organized by the Department of Agricultural Education and Studies in the College of Agriculture and Life Sciences and co-sponsored by the Committee on Lectures funded by the Government of the Student Body.